helm/charts/stable/dex/README.md

 Breaking changes which should be considered and require manual actions during release upgrade:

 - ability to switch grpc and https on and off via dedicated chart parameters
 - port definition for Pod, Service and dex config re-written from scratch
 - dex config is _not_ taken from `.Values.config` as-is anymore, pay attention!

 See the [Configuration](#configuration) section for the details on the parameters introduced in version 2.0.0.

+Moreover, this release updates all the labels to the new [recommended labels](https://github.com/helm/charts/blob/master/REVIEW_GUIDELINES.md#names-and-labels), most of them being immutable.

+In order to upgrade, please update your values file and uninstall/reinstall the chart.

 ## Configuration